DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/select-page-elements.md

 </html>
 ```

-If a selector matches multiple elements, the subsequent methods return results for all the elements.
-The following selector returns the child nodes of all `<div>` tags on the page, including their children and so on:
+If a selector matches multiple elements, the subsequent methods return results for all elements.
+The following selector returns the child nodes of all `<div>` tags on the page, including their children and their descendants:

 ```js
 const sel = Selector('div').child();